Spicy Glass Noodles with Pork (Ants Climbing a Tree)

 - Heat up oil over medium heat and sauté garlic, ginger, scallion whites, and bird’s eye chili for 30 seconds

-- Add pork, once ~50% brown, add doubanjiang, soy sauce, sugar, and sesame oil and sauté for another minute
+- Add in minced meat, once ~50% brown, add doubanjiang, soy sauce, sugar, and sesame oil and sauté for another 1-2 minutes, breaking up the meat into small grounds with the back of your spoon

 - Add 1 cup of water and bring to a simmer